How Our RFID Chip Timing Systems Work

 Dual Frequency RFID technology offers the following benefits:

-- Short well defined charge range (0.3 m) and read range (2.0 m) allows for better accuracy and precision as compared to UHF RFID technologies (long and variable charge and read range of up to 10 meters)
+- Short well defined charge range (0.3 m) and read range (2.0 m) allows for better accuracy and precision among RFID technologies.

 - Much longer read range than LF (1.2 – 2.0 meters compared to LF 0.6 – 0.7 meters in ideal circumstances)